 This option specifies how the power button mounted externally on the computer chassis is used.
-The settings are: Standby, Suspend or On/Off.
+The settings are: Standby and On/Off.
 When set to On/Off, pushing the power button turns the computer on or off.
-When set to Suspend, pushing the power button places the computer in Suspend mode or Full On power mode.
 The Standby setting places the computer in Standby mode or Full On power mode.